martineausw/ziggurat/README.md

 The essence of the library is within `contract.zig` and all other parts can be considered supplemental which are most likely to change. `contract.zig` stands to change if effective generalizations are discovered in service of reducing complexity or if deemed absolutely necessary for a better development experience.

+Given with how the `Term` is defined, the library may also have applications writing tests.

 ### Remarks

 In any case, this is an attempt at the ideas discussed in the brainstorming thread who are all far smarter than I am.
 This approach tries to rectify architectural shortcomings of the minimalist approach such as losing information on errors, which I haven't settled into a solution yet, as well as take inspiration from, dare I say, the quality of life features found in C++ or Typescript.